Why You Shouldn’t Invest in Qatar

 Qatar GDP Graph

-Qatar boomed from the 1980s until 2014.
-Over the past decade though, economic growth was mostly flat.
+The Qatar economy boomed from the 1980s until 2014.
+Over the past decade though, growth was mostly flat.

-Meanwhile, the nation posted its first quarterly contraction since 2016 as LNG prices plummeted.
+Meanwhile, the Qatar economy posted its first quarterly contraction in nearly a decade as LNG prices plummeted.

-With the world accelerating its shift toward renewable energy, demand for Qatar’s hydrocarbons will only shrink.
-So far, there are no signs of meaningful reforms to diversify the economy away from its oil and gas dependence.
+With the world accelerating its shift toward renewable energy, demand for Qatari oil and hydrocarbons will only shrink.

 Seeking to enhance its global prestige, Qatar spent over $300 billion on hosting the World Cup, which is equivalent to 10 times its GDP.
 This fueled an infrastructure boom… at first.